thegrumpys/odop/client/docs/procedures/developmentEnvironment.md

 # Development Environment

 The following steps set up a MS Windows programming development environment with the necessary tools to communicate, share screens, edit and control source code, compile, run and debug the ODOP software.
+These steps assume a start with a fresh Windows install.

 Source code is maintained on GitHub.
-Web access is available at the ODOP [GitHub repository](https://github.com/thegrumpys/odop).
+Web access to source code, milestones, issues and documentation is available at the ODOP [GitHub repository](https://github.com/thegrumpys/odop).

 _____

-These steps assume a start with a fresh Windows install.

-_____

 ### Communications & screen sharing

 Slack can be used without an install: https://app.slack.com/
+The existing Slack "workspace" is thegrumpys:  https://thegrumpys.slack.com/
 There is no problem being logged in to Slack on multiple computers concurrently.

 Install Zoom from https://zoom.us